sriloksagar/NLP---Document-Processing/README.md

 Text Analytics using NLP.
-Text Summarization using BERT
-Named Entity Recognition using SpaCy
+Text Summarization using BERT and Named Entity Recognition using SpaCy